Deer Valley, Phoenix

-Deer Valley or Deer Valley Village is one of the 15 urban villages that make up Phoenix, Arizona, United States.
+Deer Valley is located in the city of Phoenix, Arizona, United States.
 As of 2010, the population was 165,656, 25% of whom were under 18 years of age.
-The origin of the name is unclear; it first appeared on a 1921 General Land Office map of the area describing the valley created by Skunk Creek.
+The origin of the name is unclear; it first appeared on a 1921 United States General Land Office map of the area describing the valley created by Skunk Creek.

 Geography

 It is located in the northwestern portion of the city, and borders the cities of Glendale and Peoria.
 Within Phoenix, it borders four other urban villages (North Mountain, Paradise Valley, Desert View, and North Gateway).
 The village is 56.9 sqmi in size and is centered at Interstate 17 and Arizona Loop 101.
 The core of the village includes commercial, industrial, and multifamily housing developments.
 Outer areas have more lower density residential land.

 Significant geographic features of the village include the volcanic Adobe Mountains and Hedgpeth Hills, Adobe Dam, Skunk Creek, and Scatter Wash.